Director, School Quality Support

 Overview of Responsibilities

-The Director, School Quality Support is a member of the School Performance, Research and Accountability Team, reporting to the Senior Vice President of School Performance, Development and Support.
-The Director's primary responsibilities are (1) to provide early notification and support to charter schools that underperform on public metrics of academic achievement, (2) to lead Multiple Measure Reviews to inform CCSA's advocacy for renewing charter schools and (3) to serve as an effective advocate for CCSA's accountability initiatives.
-The Director, School Quality Support will also collaborate with other key CCSA teams supporting school quality, including the School Development Team (ensuring new charters start strong academically), the Knowledge Management Team (amplifying usage of CCSA's vast member resources), and the Diversity in Leadership Team (supporting the program's goal of increasing diversity in charter school leadership).
+The Director, School Quality Support is a member of the School Performance, Accountability and Research Team, reporting to the Senior Vice President of School Performance, Development and Support.
+The Director's primary responsibilities are; (1) to provide early notification and support to charter schools that underperform on public metrics of academic achievement, (2) to lead Multiple Measure Reviews to inform CCSA's advocacy for renewing charter schools and (3) to serve as an effective advocate for CCSA's accountability initiatives.
+The Director, School Quality Support, will also collaborate with other key CCSA teams supporting school quality, including the School Development Team (ensuring new charters start strong academically), the Knowledge Management Team (amplifying usage of CCSA's vast member resources), and the Diversity in Leadership Team (supporting the program's goal of increasing diversity in charter school leadership).

-Overview of the School Performance, Research and Accountability Team
+Overview of the School Performance, Accountability and Research Team

 - Provides persuasive leadership and effective communication to help encourage California charter schools to adopt accountability as a key tenet of charter flexibility and freedom in exchange for academic outcomes.

-- Works with School Performance, Research and Accountability Team in close collaboration with the Managing Director to provide guidance on revisions and future development of CCSA's accountability initiatives.
+- Works with the School Performance, Accountability and Research Team in close collaboration with the Managing Director to provide guidance on revisions and future development of CCSA's accountability initiatives.

-Leads early notification outreach and supports to schools at risk of falling below CCSA's Minimum Criteria.
+Leads early notification outreach and supports to schools at risk of falling below CCSA's minimum accountability criteria.

-- Collaborates closely in research efforts with the School Performance, Research and Accountability Team to support the development of early notification and support tools for charter schools, effectively capturing and reporting on the findings and impact of practices to fuel school improvement.
+- Collaborates closely in research efforts with the School Performance, Accountability and Research Team to support the development of early notification and support tools for charter schools, effectively capturing and reporting on the findings and impact of practices to fuel school improvement.

-- Working with the School Performance, Research and Accountability Team, manages the Multiple Measure Review process for charter schools at risk of being below CCSA's academic accountability criteria for renewal.
+- Working with the School Performance, Accountability and Research Team, manages the Multiple Measure Review process for charter schools at risk of being below CCSA's academic accountability criteria for renewal.

-- Works with the School Performance, Research and Accountability Team to gather the necessary data to create staff recommendations and reports for the CCSA Executive Team, CCSA Member Council, charter school and for use as testimony in public charter renewal hearings.
+- Works with the School Performance, Accountability and Research Team to gather the necessary data to create staff recommendations and reports for the CCSA Executive Team, CCSA Member Council, charter school and for use as testimony in public charter renewal hearings.